-A Nest Thermostat is an excellent tool for keeping your home comfortable, regardless of the season or weather.
-With features designed around maximizing efficiency, convenience and comfort, a Nest Thermostat is an excellent choice to help you manage your energy use — lowering your monthly bills in the process.
+A Nest Thermostat is a great investment for keeping your home comfortable, no matter what the season or weather.
+With a number of innovative features meant to maximize efficiency, convenience and comfort, a Nest Thermostat is an excellent choice to help you manage your energy use — keeping costs down in the process.

-That’s why more people are looking to add devices like a Nest into their home.
-To add one to your home, call your nearest expert for smart thermostat installation in Lincoln.
+That’s why more people are looking to add devices like a Nest to their HVAC system.
+If you're interested in trying a Nest yourself, reach out to an expert for smart thermostat installation in Lincoln.

 Ready to learn more?
 Here’s a look at 12 things you should know about your Nest Thermostat.